friedchicken1/summer-studio/content/week1.md

 ## Creating a Blog
 In this first week of the Cybersecurity Summer Studio, I was tasked with creating a blog to record my thoughts and reflections for the following weeks.

 I'd never created a blog before, and I was incredibly lost in what this involved, and even where to even start.
-I had no choice but to blindly follow the resources linked by my helpful tutors in Microsoft teams, and to frantically google and ask around when things simply didn't work out.

 ### Thinking about Installation
 As with working with any new languages or programs, there were many things to install before I could even begin on my actual work and blog content.
 For this blog, I setup: